 We’re excited to read your work and appreciate your support of the contest and journal.
-Your submission will be read soon, with announcements expected in November.
+Your submission will be read soon, with announcements expected early spring.
 Our judge’s bios are included below.

 Meet the Judges